gazzamc/starfield_hex_updater/docs/README.md

 Now we get to the bones of the guide.

-In most cases the script will lack behind the latest commit of SFSE (Not necessarily the version available), so when we pull the repo we need to checkout the correct commit or the script won't work as intended.
+In most cases the script will lag behind the latest commit of SFSE (Not necessarily the version available), so when we pull the repo we need to checkout the correct commit or the script may not work as intended.

 - Open Command Prompt *
-- `CD` to the folder you want to downlaod the source
+- `CD` to the folder where you want to download the source

 ```
     cd /folder/you/will/like/to/keep/the/repo